City Closures and Service Adjustments

 Annual passes to the Trailside Dog Park are conveniently available for purchase online.
 Feel free to call 515-978-0007 if you experience any issues.
 The park is still open, however, social distancing of six feet or more is encouraged.

-The lobby to the Waukee Public Safety Building is now open during office hours (M-F, 7 a.m. to 4 p.m.).
+The lobby to the Waukee Public Safety Building is restricted to staff only at this time.
 Call 515-978-7979 with questions.
 All community outreach services are suspended.
 Police officers are taking extra precaution pertaining to personal protective equipment, distancing at medical calls and sanitation.

-The Waukee Area Seniors and Police (WASP) luncheons will be postponed until Aug.
-26 due to COVID-19 concerns.
-This June’s Safety City program has been canceled.
+The Waukee Area Seniors and Police (WASP) luncheons will be postponed indefinitely due to COVID-19 concerns.

 Access to the Waukee Public Works Building is restricted to authorized personnel only.
 Public Works services for new construction projects are occurring as normal.
 However, all non-critical tasks within occupied residences are suspended except for the emergency tasks listed below.